-These quick cheesy garlic mashed potatoes are better than your typical mashed potatoes because of the stove top roasted garlic and added dollop of Greek yogurt.
+These quick cheesy garlic mashed potatoes for two are better than your typical mashed potatoes because of the stove top roasted garlic and added dollop of Greek yogurt.
 They're a great side dish for Thanksgiving, Easter, or any other night.

-[This recipe was originally posted in January 2018.
+[This cheesy garlic mashed potatoes recipe was originally posted in January 2018.
 It has been updated with new photos, cooking instructions, expert tips, FAQ, related recipes, video and ways to repurpose/use up ingredients]

 Table of contents